-Preparing for Remembrance Day commemorations are a great opportunity to talk not only about the sacrifices of the past but also to talk about our contributions to peace.
+Preparing for Remembrance Day commemorations is a great opportunity to talk not only about the sacrifices of the past but to talk about our contributions to peace.
 There are so many Remembrance Day activities out there, but most of them involve poppy crafts.
 One of the best ways to learn about the past is by reading Remembrance Day books.
 They are always a great way to introduce solemn topics while uplifting our students.
 Most of all, they are portable, easy to use and don’t require a lot of technology.

 A Poppy is to Remember by Heather Patterson – Learn how the poppy became a symbol for Remembrance Day.

 Sidewalk Flowers by JonArno Lawson – This is a nearly wordless picture book (great for your English Language Learners) is a great way to start the conversation about paying tribute to others.

 Proud as a Peacock, Brave as a Lion by Jane Barclay – Explore the different sides of war through animal imagery in this creative look.

 Bunny the Brave War Horse by Elizabeth MacLeod – Experience World War I through the story of a real life war horse.

 Bear on the Homefront by Stephanie Innes & Harry Endrulat – A young child sends her teddy bear along with her father to the war front.

 A Bear in War by Stephanie Innes & Harry Endrulat – Introduce students to World War I through the story of a Canadian family that exchanged letters and a teddy bear during the war.

 No! by David McPhail – This (almost) wordless picture book witnesses the terrible sights and sounds of war.